The War for Talent in Life Sciences: Why Your Hiring Strategy Needs a Rethink in 2025

 • Omics, AI, and bioinformatics roles are outpacing supply – Demand has surged, but the pipeline of experienced candidates is limited.
 Junior talent is abundant, but companies need mid-to-senior-level specialists, which are in short supply.

 • Remote work has rewritten the hiring playbook – The best candidates don’t need to relocate to biotech hubs anymore.
-The companies winning talent aren’t the ones in Boston or Basel - they’re the ones embracing flexible, global hiring strategies.
+The companies winning talent aren’t the ones in Boston or Oxford - they’re the ones embracing flexible, global hiring strategies.

 • AI is reshaping recruitment - but it’s not replacing expert hiring – Companies using AI-driven sourcing and automation are gaining efficiency, but AI alone won’t close a candidate or build trust with passive talent.
 The companies pulling ahead are the ones combining AI-powered insights with specialist recruiters who know how to engage and attract high-demand scientists.